getodk/collect/docs/TEST-GUIDELINES.md

 ### Regression tests

 These look very similar to Collect's Feature tests but instead of being written by developers as part of development they are written by Collect's QA team with an aim of test cases they repeat frequently.
 Generally these shouldn't be written as part of a PR.

+### Instrumented tests

+These tests live in `collect_app/src/androidTest/java/instrumented`.
+They also run on a device (like the other tests in `androidTest`) but don't actually interact with UI - they're much more like unit or integration tests of objects.
+As much as possible we'd like to avoid these kinds of tests as they can usually be replaced by Robolectric or even plain JUnit tests which have much faster build and run times.

 ## Testing practices and approaches